wonjeon/wonjeon.github.io/README.md

 - Working on enhancement of distributed training for MindSpore AI framework.
 - Worked on development of Maple Java and JavaScript Engine.
-- Contributed to Chromium OS port to RISC-V platform.
 - Participated in initial design and prototype development of MindSpore AI framework.

 ### [Samsung Research America](https://www.sra.samsung.com/), Mountain View, CA